Capture test

 Summaries are useful only when they improve the next action.
 A five-bullet summary of a podcast is helpful for recall.
 A source-grounded PDF answer is helpful for study.
 A connected knowledge card is helpful when the same idea needs to resurface months later.
 That is why one tool rarely wins every summary workflow.

-Recall is strong when summaries need to become part of a personal knowledge base.
+AI knowledge-base tools are strong when summaries need to become part of a personal knowledge base.
 NotebookLM is strong when summaries and answers must stay tied to a selected group of sources.
 Otter and Fireflies are strong for meeting audio.
 Perplexity is strong for web research.
 Notion AI is strong when the summary needs to live inside a team workspace.

 The practical question is not which tool summarizes best once.
 The question is which tool keeps the summary useful after the first read.